ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater/_index.md

 #### SEEC-KTH

-The samples are analyzed at KTH Royal Institute of Technology node as a collaboration between the [SciLifeLab COVID-19 National Research Program](https://www.scilifelab.se/covid-19) and the [SEED](https://www.kth.se/en/seed) and [Chemical Engineering](https://www.kth.se/ket/chemical-engineering-1.784196) departments at KTH, in close collaboration with Stockholm Vatten och Avfall and the Käppala Association.
+The samples are analyzed at KTH Royal Institute of Technology node as a collaboration between the [SciLifeLab COVID-19 National Research Program](https://www.scilifelab.se/covid-19) and the [KTH Water Centre](https://www.kth.se/water), [Chemical Engineering](https://www.kth.se/ket/chemical-engineering-1.784196), and [Protein Science](https://www.kth.se/pro/protein-science-1.784558) departments at KTH, in close collaboration with Stockholm Vatten och Avfall and the Käppala Association.
+Three collection channels (Järva, Hässelby and Riksby) are analyzed in Bromma and two (Henriskdal and Sickla) are analyzed in Henriksdal treatment plant.

+One-day representative samples (collected over 24 hours) are received every week from the three WWTP.
+An aliquot of the samples is analyzed weekly and another two aliquots are kept in -20°C (chemical bank) and -80°C (biobank) to have a record of all the samples received and to have the possibility of further investigations.
+For the weekly measurement, samples are concentrated, and RNA is extracted using Maxwell RSC Enviro TNA kit (Promega).
+Aliquots of the extracted RNA are stored at -80°C as RNA-biobank and one aliquot is analyzed.
+The copy number of SARS-CoV-2 is quantified by RT-qPCR, using primers of the nucleocapsid (N) gene detect in the SARS-CoV-2 genome (previously used and verified by [Medema and colleagues (2020)](https://doi.org/10.1016/j.scitotenv.2020.142939)).
+The SARS-CoV-2 virus content in the wastewater is normalized using Pepper Mild Mottle Virus (PMMoV), which is an indicator of the faecal matter content ([Kitajima and colleagues (2018)](https://doi.org/10.1038/s41545-018-0019-5)).
+This  normalization corrects the variation of flow rate in the WWTP and population fluctuation.
+Positive control standards for SARS-CoV-2 and PMMoV are from IDT-DNA are used in the RT-qPCR, while negative controls are tap water (RNA extraction step) and nuclease-free water (RT-qPCR step).

-After concentration, filtering, and preparation, the samples are analyzed using qPCR technique for SARS CoV-2 RNA.
-Primers of the nucleocapsid (N) gene were used to detect the SARS-COV-2 gene (previously used and verified by [Medema and colleagues (2020)](https://doi.org/10.1016/j.scitotenv.2020.142939)).
-In some cases, the raw wastewater has been frozen at –20 degrees, and  concentrated wastewater or purified RNA have been stored at -80 C before the next analysis step was carried out.
-The concentration method used by prof. Zeynep Cetecioglu Gurol and her colleagues from the beginning of the project until week 35 of 2021 was based on their published study ([Jafferali and colleagues, 2021](https://doi.org/10.1016/j.scitotenv.2020.142939)) comparing four different concentration methods.
+The concentration method used by SEEC-KTH from the beginning of the project until week 35 of 2021 was based on their published study ([Jafferali and colleagues, 2021](https://doi.org/10.1016/j.scitotenv.2020.142939)) comparing four different concentration methods.
 From week 35 of 2021, the group is using [the Promega kit](https://se.promega.com/applications/virus-detection-assay-coronavirus-detection-covid-19-sars-cov-2/wastewater-based-epidemiology-covid19/) for the concentration step.

 ## Background: Wastewater-based epidemiology